 For applications to the College of Letters and Science and Natural Resources no consideration is given to the indicated major in the review process.
 However, for the professional colleges of Chemistry, Environmental Design, and Engineering demonstrated interest in the major is also taken into consideration.
 Furthermore, in the colleges of Chemistry and Engineering, Berkeley faculty in these disciplines have asked that readers place added emphasis on sustained achievement in mathematics and science, and have indicated a preference that these applicants take the Math Level 2 SAT Subject Test and a science test (Biology, Chemistry or Physics) that is closely related to the applicant's intended major.

-As part of the UC application process, UC Berkeley and other UC campuses do not ask applicants for transcripts, portfolios, letters of recommendation, or other supporting documents.
+As part of the UC application process, UC Berkeley and other UC campuses do not ask applicants for transcripts, portfolios, or other supporting documents.
 Applicants are expected to self-report their grades from their own transcripts, honestly and accurately.
 If a student is admitted and enrolled, the official transcripts are checked against what the student reported in the application.
 Any discrepancies can result in cancellation of enrollment.

 When it comes to other supporting materials - such as art portfolios, resumes, etc. - UC Berkeley does not consider these during the application review.
 We expect the reported grades, test scores, extracurricular activities, personal insight questions, and additional comments to give us the full picture of a student's experience and aspirations.
 This is why it is so important to answer each section of the application thoughtfully and thoroughly.